-Over the last five years, through our partner organization the Mangrove Association, we have supported the creation of six sea turtle hatcheries in coastal communities near the Bay of Jiquilisco.
-Five of these hatcheries work mostly with Olive Ridleys, Green turtles and Leatherbacks, and one is exclusively for Eastern Pacific Hawskbills.
-Community members who used to illegally sell turtle eggs on the black market now sell them legally to the local hatchery for the same price.
+Over the last decade, through our partner organization the Mangrove Association and AMBAS we have supported the operation of seven sea turtle hatcheries in coastal communities of El Salvador.
+Five of these hatcheries work mostly with Olive ridleys, Green turtles and Leatherbacks, and one is exclusively for Eastern Pacific Hawskbills.
+Community members who used to illegally sell turtle eggs on the black market now collaborate with local hatchery to conserve the species.

 Local people are hired as rotating attendants for the hatcheries.
 The hatchery attendants learn about the biology of sea turtles and how to care for them.
-They bury each net in a secured location on the beach, and regulate its temperature to ensure that it has the right conditions to hatch.
+They bury each nest in a secured hatchery on the beach, and regulate temperatures to ensure the right conditions for the hatchlings.

 The sea turtle conservation program is not just about sea turtles but about a better livelihood for local community members.
-By selling turtle eggs to a hatchery, tortugueros (people who historically sold turtle eggs on the black market) can now make an honest income while protecting sea turtles.
-Our local partners are also working with these men and women to help them find other sources of income to support their families, including sustainable agriculture, ecotourism and sustainable fishing cooperatives.
+By collaborating with the hatchery, tortugueros (people who historically sold turtle eggs on the black market) can now make an honest income while protecting sea turtles.
+Our local partners are also working with these men and women to help them find alternative sources of income to support their families, including sustainable agriculture, ecotourism and sustainable fishing cooperatives.

-Through the hatchery project we have supported the release of over 650,000 baby sea turtles into the ocean since 2005.
-However, for every 1,000 sea turtles released, only one will survive and make it back to the nest as an adult to lay eggs.
-Baby sea turtles are killed by mostly by bombs from blast fishing, but also by nets from massive commercial fishing ships, predators like sharks, and rising sea temperatures.
+Through the hatchery project we have supported the release of over 1,500,000 baby sea turtles into the ocean since 2005.
+However, scientists estimate that for every 1,000 sea turtles released, only one will survive and make it back to the nest as an adult to lay eggs.
+Juvenile sea turtles are killed by bombs from blast fishing, nets from commercial fishing ships, predators like sharks, and rising sea temperatures.
 Our work is more critical than ever in order for sea turtles to survive.

-In response to this environmental threat, we are working with our local partners to support the sustainable fishing cooperatives.
-As of this year there were five cooperatives with a total of over 160 members, and the number is growing.
-These cooperatives are made up of fisherwomen and fishermen who are committed to less destructive forms of fishing.
+In response to this environmental threat, we are working with our local partners to support sustainable fishing cooperatives.
+These cooperatives are made up of men and women who are committed to less destructive forms of fishing such as hook and line.
 They are spreading the word about the problems created by bomb fishing.
 They are also working with scientists from the University of El Salvador to track local fish species, and to create protected areas where the fish can reproduce.
-By constructing “reefs” of anchored wood to replace the lost habitat, the cooperative members provide a place for fish to lay their eggs.
-They are patrolling these areas to report any use of explosives to the local authorities.
+By constructing “artificial reefs,” or fish aggregating devices, to replace lost habitat, the cooperative members provide a place for fish to take refuge and lay their eggs.
+Community volunteers patrol these areas to report any use of explosives to the local authorities.

-These fisherwomen and fishermen represent a new wave of environmental consciousness in some of the poorest rural communities of El Salvador.
-In the country with one of the highest levels of environmental degradation in the Americas, rural people whose livelihoods depend on the land and sea – farmers, fishermen, crabbers – can see that they must protect the few resources they have left.
+These fishers represent a new wave of environmental consciousness in some of the poorest rural communities of El Salvador.
+In the country with one of the highest levels of environmental degradation in the Americas, rural people whose livelihoods depend on the land and sea – farmers, fishers, crabbers – can see that they must protect the few resources they have left.